John R. Throop

 Jonathan Smith

-Since 2001, Jonathan has served as the Director of Technology at Faith Ministries in Lafayette, Indiana.
+Jonathan is the President of MBS and the Chief Technology Officer at Faith Ministries in Lafayette, IN.
+He is an author and a frequent conference speaker.
 While continuing to serve his local church, Jonathan expanded his ministry through MBS.
-His ministry perspective is unique as he serves churches and at the same time serves on staff at a church.
+His ministry perspective is unique, as he serves churches while also serving on staff at a church.

 Jonathan is an author and frequent conference speaker.
 He wrote #RUHooked, a book on social media “for teens and the people who care about them” and is the co-author of the third edition of Church IT.
 He frequently publishes articles on technology, ministry, leadership, and social media.